jonatas-lima/homelab/terraform/modules/raw-kubernetes-manifest/README.md

 # Raw Kubernetes Manifest

-Download an install a raw Kubernetes manifest from Internet.
+Download and install a raw Kubernetes manifest from a URL.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements